Meet the Bar Show Cast

 Jeffrey MarksJeffrey Marks

-Jeffrey is a civil trial attorney with over 100 jury verdicts and has been in the show for over 40 years.
+Jeffrey is a civil trial attorney with over 100 jury verdicts and has been in The Bar Show for over 40 years.
 He's a theatre judge for the Chicagoland theatre Jeff Awards (not named after him), seeing up to 150 shows per year, and volunteers with Lawyers for the Creative Arts on theatre law.
 He also chairs a Fine Arts Commission.
 He's performed in too many musicals to list.
-Memorable Bar Show roles include tap dance numbers (where he has portrayed Governors, Mayors, and some Vice-Presidents), and singing and touring for many years with the show's acappella quartet (now disbanded).
+Memorable Bar Show roles include tap dance numbers (where he has portrayed Governors, Mayors, and some Vice-Presidents), and singing and touring for many years with the show's acapella quartet (now disbanded).
 His son Zack is the drummer in the show's pit band.

 Mghnon MartinMghnon Martin